ChrstphrHll/npc_gen/students/Delsenora Strohm.md

 ### Description
 - Dragonborn Druid from Draconia
 - 7th year Protection student in Fiesn
-- 5 straight horns, Sea Green eyes, and copper skin
+- long spines, Sea Green eyes, and copper skin
 - Is Unambitious and Surprising, and has Austerity as their ideal

 ### Organizations